 Esteban Cisneros-Garibay will join the Department of Mechanical and Aerospace Engineering.
 His research focuses on simulation-oriented prediction for efficient combustion-system design; state-of-the-art reactive flow simulation via reduced chemistry; and uncertainty quantification to guide sub-grid moment methods.
-Cisneros-Garibay is currently completing his PhD in Theoretical and Applied Mathematics at the University of Illinois at Urbana-Champaign and received a MS in Aerospace Engineering at the University of Texas at Arlington and a BS in mechatronics engineering at Universidad Panamericana.
+Cisneros-Garibay is currently completing his PhD in Theoretical and Applied Mechanics at the University of Illinois at Urbana-Champaign and received a MS in Aerospace Engineering at the University of Texas at Arlington and a BS in mechatronics engineering at Universidad Panamericana.
 Cisneros-Garibay will be advised by Michael Mueller, associate professor of mechanical and aerospace engineering.

 Ashley Fidler is a postdoctoral research associate in the Department of Chemistry, advised by Marissa Weichman, assistant professor of chemistry.
 Fidler holds a PhD in chemistry from the University of California, Berkeley, a MPhil in chemical engineering and biotechnology from the University of Cambridge, and a BS in chemistry and biology from The College of William and Mary.
 Fidler is interested in applying tailored spectroscopic techniques to answer fundamental scientific questions with far-reaching implications.
 In the Weichman lab, she utilizes her previous experience developing novel spectroscopic techniques for the study of ultrafast electronic dynamics in the Leone and Neumark Groups at UC Berkeley/LBNL to design and execute experiments controlling benchmark, condensed-phase chemical reactions via strong light-matter coupling in optical microcavities.